');

 About New Bedford, MA

-New Bedford is a major city in Massachusetts with a population of 100,731 residents.
-The median household income is $56,025 per year, which is near the national average.
-The median age in New Bedford is 37 years.
+New Bedford is a major city located in Massachusetts with a population of 100,731 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,025 per year, which is 25% below the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 How New Bedford Ranks in Massachusetts